surbhi498/Advancing-Text-Searching-with-Advanced-Indexing-Techniques-in-Healthcare-Applications/README.md

    - Ensure configuration files for BioLLM, ClinicalBert, Langchain, and Llama CPP are correctly set up.

 4. **Run the Application**:
-if you want to run the application in Flask mode
+if you want to run the text reterival application in Flask mode
    ```bash
    uvicorn app:app
    ```
-if you want to run the application through Streamlit ``bash streamlit run Streaming.py
+if you want to run the text reterival application through Streamlit ``bash streamlit run Streaming.py
 ```